lxc/incus/doc/howto/cluster_recover.md

 When your cluster is in a state that needs recovery, most `lxc` commands do not work, because the LXD client cannot connect to the LXD daemon.

 Therefore, the commands to recover the cluster are provided directly by the LXD daemon (`lxd`).
-Run `lxd cluster --help` for an overview of all available commands.
+Run `incus admin cluster --help` for an overview of all available commands.
 ```

 ## Recover from quorum loss